coreos/docs/launching-containers/launching/overview-of-systemctl/index.md

 sudo systemctl restart apache.service
 ```

-If you're restarting a service after you changed it's service file, you will need to reload all of the service files before your changes take affect:
+If you're restarting a service after you changed its service file, you will need to reload all of the service files before your changes take effect:

 ```
 sudo systemctl daemon-reload